bowman2001/perplexdoc/content/doc/enhancing/image/syntax/index.md

 3. Query string parameters attached to the name in the Markdown image element {.col2}

-Additionally, there are diagrams generated from textual descriptions:
+And there are diagrams generated from code blocks:

 4. Parameters as additional code block attributes {.ol-continue}